 After an agent handler is installed, it will automatically appear in the Agent handlers panel in the administration console.
-By default, it belongs to an agent handler group named New Group (agent handler\name).
+By default, it belongs to an agent handler group named New Group (agent handler_name).

-- 1. Choose the BackOffice > Agent handlers menu. - 2.
+- 1. Choose the Backoffice > Agent handler menu. - 2.
 Select the agent handler from the left panel. - 3.
 Click on Edit in the upper banner. - 4.
 Change the default Name of this agent handler if necessary. - 5.
 Click on Save in the upper banner.